-We ensure that all goods, conveyances and travellers meet Australia’s biosecurity and import requirements.
+We ensure that all goods, conveyances and travellers meet Australia’s biosecurity import conditions and that food imported into Australia and intended for sale meets food safety requirements.

 We are responsible for operational policy and front-line regulation to manage biosecurity and imported food risk, and the delivery of assessment, inspection, stakeholder engagement and client contact services.

-Our front-line staff inspect and assess thousands of consignments annually to prevent biosecurity threats entering our country.
+Our front-line staff inspect and assess thousands of consignments annually to prevent biosecurity threats entering our country and to protect human health.
 These threats pose significant risks to our environment, agriculture industries and way of life.

 Working with all stakeholders in the importing and shipping industries enables us to deliver these activities.